ansible-collections/amazon.aws/docs/amazon.aws.s3_bucket_module.rst

                 </td>
                 <td>
                         <ul style="margin: 0; padding: 0"><b>Choices:</b>
+                                    <li>BucketOwnerEnforced</li>
                                     <li>BucketOwnerPreferred</li>
                                     <li>ObjectWriter</li>
                         </ul>
                 </td>
                 <td>
                         <div>Allow bucket&#x27;s ownership controls.</div>
+                        <div><code>BucketOwnerEnforced</code> - ACLs are disabled and no longer affect access permissions to your bucket.
+Requests to set or update ACLs fail.
+However, requests to read ACLs are supported.
+Bucket owner has full ownership and control.
+Object writer no longer has full ownership and control.</div>
                         <div><code>BucketOwnerPreferred</code> - Objects uploaded to the bucket change ownership to the bucket owner if the objects are uploaded with the bucket-owner-full-control canned ACL.</div>
                         <div><code>ObjectWriter</code> - The uploading account will own the object if the object is uploaded with the bucket-owner-full-control canned ACL.</div>
                         <div>This option cannot be used together with a <em>delete_object_ownership</em> definition.</div>
+                        <div><code>BucketOwnerEnforced</code> has been added in version 3.2.0.</div>
                 </td>
             </tr>
             <tr>